studiowacho/stress-remedy/README.md

 # stress-remedy
-Stress Manager Tool to help you to control your stress levels
+Stress Manager Tool to help you to control your stress levels.
+Enjoy this tool.